davideploy/android-basics-kotlin-inventory-app/README.md

 and [Navigation](https://developer.android.com/topic/libraries/architecture/navigation/)
 with the SafeArgs plugin for parameter passing between fragments.

-Pre-requisites
+What I studied:
 --------------

-You need to know:
-- How to create and use fragments.
+- Fragments.
-- How to navigate between fragments, and use safeArgs to pass data between fragments.
+- Navigate between fragments, and use safeArgs to pass data between fragments.
-- How to use architecture components including ViewModel, LiveData, and LiveData transformations.
+- Architecture components including ViewModel, LiveData, and LiveData transformations.
-- How to use coroutines for long-running tasks.
+- Coroutines for long-running tasks.
 - RecyclerView and adapters
 - SQLite database and the SQLite query language